CAP Memorandum of Understanding

 The IRS’ participation in the pre-filing review during the CAP does not constitute an examination or inspection of the Taxpayer’s books of account for purposes of IRC section 7605(b).

 At the outset of the CAP, the IRS will assign an Account Coordinator (AC) to the Taxpayer.
 The AC serves as the primary IRS representative, facilitates compliance, and provides a single point of contact for all federal tax matters.
 If the AC is unable to continue to act in the role of the AC or the IRS determines the need to replace the AC, the IRS will notify the Taxpayer and promptly assign a successor.
 Changes in IRS personnel will not alter or void this MOU.

 (C) Duration of the Memorandum of Understanding in the CAP

-This MOU is applicable to the tax year ending ___________ (hereafter known as “the CAP Year”) and becomes effective immediately upon its execution by both Parties.
+This MOU is applicable to the tax year ending_________(hereafter known as “the CAP Year”) and becomes effective immediately upon its execution by both Parties.
 Once selected into the CAP, the Taxpayer must continue to meet the CAP criteria and fulfill all the CAP expectations.
-The Parties must adhere to this MOU until all of the items or issues raised during the CAP pre-filing review and the post-filing examination are concluded in LB&I, the Taxpayer is terminated from the CAP, or the Taxpayer elects to discontinue participation in the CAP.
+The Parties must adhere to this MOU until all of the items or issues raised during the CAP pre-filing review and the post-filing examination are concluded in Large Business & International (LB&I), the Taxpayer is terminated from the CAP, or the Taxpayer elects to discontinue participation in the CAP.
 The Parties must enter into a new MOU for each CAP Year.

 (D) Roles, Responsibilities and Communication